mumble-voip/mumble-www/hugo/content/sponsors.md

 ---
 title: Sponsors
 ---
 Our infrastructure is made possible thanks to the help of the following sponsors:

 ## Cyberia

 <img src="/images/lain.png" alt="Let's all love Lain!" style="float:right; width: 380px; max-width: 40vw">

-The name should ring a bell if you have watched the masterpiece that is Serial Experiments Lain!

-[Cyberia](https://cyberia.club) is managed by fans who decided to name their awesome collective after an important place in the anime.
+[Cyberia](https://cyberia.club) is a collective named after an important place in the anime *Serial Experiments Lain*.

-Turns out they've been using our project for years, without us even being aware until a member of Cyberia wrote in our Matrix channel.

-Only a few days after the interaction they donated us physical Mac hardware so that we could easily develop and test on macOS!

-Before that, every time we wanted to do anything on macOS we had to connect to a remote machine.
-The remote desktop experience is represented by Lain's expression in the picture.

-Make sure to visit Cyberia and thank them for supporting us!
+They've been using our project for years and donated us physical Mac hardware to improve our development workflow and handling of macOS development.

+Previously we used a remote machine to test and develop on a macOS system.
+Both managing for this machine as well as it being remote and hosted meant unnecesary efforts with a cumbersome and error prone workflow.
+Thanks to Cyberia we can use our own physical hardware now, which helps us a lot in moving forward with macOS.

+Thank you very much Cyberia!

 ## Fastly